chinchang/kushagra.dev/_posts/2014-01-20-build-git-learn-git.markdown

 ![New branch 'testing'](http://git-scm.com/figures/18333fig0304-tn.png)

 Nothing much, just a new pointer called *testing* to the lastest commit.
-How does Git knows which branch you are on?
+How does Git know which branch you are on?
 Here comes the `HEAD`. `HEAD` points to the current branch:
 ![HEAD pointing 'testing'](http://git-scm.com/figures/18333fig0306-tn.png)

 Now comes interesting part.
 Being on *testing* branch you make a commit.
 Notice what happens: